 There are other sources of help if you feel the stress you are experiencing is affecting your daily life, or if it is becoming unmanageable.
-You can speak to your GP, neurologist, or epilepsy specialist nurse if you have one.
+You can speak to your GP, neurologist, or epilepsy specialist nurse.

 You can call NHS 111 or refer yourself to the NHS Improving Access to Psychological Therapies programme (IAPT).

 You do not need a referral from your GP for this.

-For information on IAPT and other 'talking' therapies, visit nhs.uk/mental-health/talking-therapies-medicine-treatments/
+For information on IAPT and other 'talking' therapies, visit nhs.uk/mental-health/talking-therapies

+-medicine-treatments

-You can also call our confidential helpline to talk through how you are feeling (details on page 1).
+You can also call our confidential helpline to talk through how you are feeling.